 The reason why you should want to mix a few mediums and methods is that people get this information in several ways and think about the information in several ways.
 There are some people who need to see graphs as well as tangible items.
 Some people would like to get more information face to face and have a dialog regarding it when others must think about it and most importantly process it.

-4. Get more support
+4. Get more support when implementing change

 Next you should garner more support so that they can help in the process of change.